 Added in: IB 6

 Description: Extracts and returns an element from a DATE, TIME or TIMESTAMP expression.
-It was already added in InterBase 6, but not documented in the Language Reference at the time.
+This function was already added in InterBase 6, but not documented in the Language Reference at the time.

-Result type: SMALLINT or DECIMAL(6,4)
+Result type: SMALLINT or NUMERIC